 About the user: Filling out forms and similar tasks can be overwhelming for most people with cognitive and learning disabilities.
 This includes relatively minor learning disabilities such as dyslexia or attention related disabilities.
 Many people (most COGA groups) have memory issues that can make copying text, difficult or impossible.
 Other contributing issues include impaired executive function.

 Many people learning disability can not remember numbers such as their post code, Social Security or Credit Card numbers.
-Many people even need their to check phone number.
-This makes entering information slow, and they may need to leave their desk or take a brake.
+Many people even need to check their phone number.
+This makes entering information slow, and they may need to leave their desk or take a break.

 Many users find it very difficult to copy information, due to low visual memory or impaired executive function.

-This lead to following user stories:
+This leads to the following user stories:

-As a user who needs to look up my post code I do not want the session to time out while I try and find the information needed.
+As a user who needs to look up my postal code I do not want the session to time out while I try to find the information needed.

-As a user who needs to take brakes during tasks like filling in a form I want to be sure all my work is saved automatically if my computer crashes so that i do not have to start over again, (which can create a cycle and each time I reenter my data i am more tiered and more likely to make mistakes)
+As a user who needs to take breaks during tasks like filling in a form, I want to be sure all my work is saved automatically if my computer crashes so that I do not have to start over again, (which can create a cycle and each time I reenter my data I am more tired and more likely to make mistakes).

-As a user with difficulty typing numbers in the right order I want an interface that makes mistakes less likely.
+As a user with difficulty typing numbers in the right order, I want an interface that makes mistakes less likely.

-As a user who finds entering information stressful I want to enter as little information as I can so that it is manageable
+As a user who finds entering information stressful, I want to enter as little information as I can so that it is manageable.

 User Needs